HBRP/Homebound/README.md

 <b> Interal resources </b>

 Internal resources are developed by Homebound for Homebound.
-All internal resources are Licensed under the MIT License and are therefore free to use, modify and distribute if you abide by the terms listed in the MIT license.
+All internal resources use the MIT License.

 <b> External resources </b>